San Diego's Experienced Criminal Defense Attorneys

 In the hours after you have been charged with a crime, try to contact a San Diego bond hearing attorney at The Law Office of George Gedulin.
 You have a right to an attorney at any point in a police investigation and after you have been incarcerated.
 While anyone can bail you out of jail for a certain price set by the courts, your attorney can play an important role during your bond hearing.

-What is Bail and Bond?
+What Is Bail and Bond?

 A bail is the monetary amount a defendant must pay to leave the jail until subsequent hearings.
 The bail amount is essentially a security deposit to the court that says that you will appear at all mandatory court hearings.
 At the end of a case, the bail money will be returned to the defendant if he or she appeared at all hearings.